wheresvic/mongoose-field-encryption/README.md

 ## Changelog

+### 3.0.3

+- Update development dependencies, fix unit tests, no functionality affected

 ### 3.0.2

-- Update documentation
+- Update documentation, no functionality affected

 ### 3.0.1

-- Update development dependencies
+- Update development dependencies, no functionality affected

 ### 3.0.0

-- Drop Node 4 support
+- *BREAKING:* Drop Node 4 support

 ### 2.3.5

-- Update development dependencies
+- Update development dependencies, no functionality affected

 ### 2.3.2, 2.3.3, 2.3.4

-- Update documentation
+- Update documentation, no functionality affected

 ### 2.3.1

-- Update documentation
+- Update documentation, no functionality affected

 ### 2.3.0

-- Add provision for a custom salt generator, [PR #27](https://github.com/wheresvic/mongoose-field-encryption/pull/27).
-Using a custom salt, _fixed_ search capability is now restored.
+- *FEATURE:* Add provision for a custom salt generator, [PR #27](https://github.com/wheresvic/mongoose-field-encryption/pull/27).
+- *FIX:* Using a custom salt, _fixed_ search capability is now restored.

 ### 2.2.0

-- Update dependencies
+- Update dependencies, no functionality affected

 ### 2.1.3

-- Fix bug where decryption fails when the field in question is not retrieved, [PR #26](https://github.com/wheresvic/mongoose-field-encryption/pull/26).
+- *FIX:* Fix bug where decryption fails when the field in question is not retrieved, [PR #26](https://github.com/wheresvic/mongoose-field-encryption/pull/26).

 ### 2.1.1

-- Fix bug where data was not getting decrypted on a `find()`, [#23](https://github.com/wheresvic/mongoose-field-encryption/issues/23).
+- *FIX:* Fix bug where data was not getting decrypted on a `find()`, [#23](https://github.com/wheresvic/mongoose-field-encryption/issues/23).

 ### 2.0.0

-- Use `cipheriv` instead of plain `cipher`, [#17](https://github.com/wheresvic/mongoose-field-encryption/issues/17).
+- *BREAKING:* Use `cipheriv` instead of plain `cipher`, [#17](https://github.com/wheresvic/mongoose-field-encryption/issues/17).

   Note that this might break any _fixed_ search capability as the encrypted values are now based on a random salt.